Please click links below to view useful documents for pupils with sensory needs in regards to COVID 19. Thanks...

 We value high quality teaching for all children and actively monitor teaching and learning in the school.
 For more information on how we do this, please see our Curriculum and Learning policy, in the school policies section by clicking here.

 We aim to create a learning environment which is flexible enough to meet the needs of all members of our school community.
 We continually assess children’s learning to ensure that they all make good progress.
 Our whole school tracking system monitors the progress of every child.
 Our teachers meet regularly in school to monitor and moderate the learning and progress of our children.

 We have a ‘School Improvement and Development Plan’ which develops learning for all and gives details of our planned continued professional development (CPD) opportunities for all staff.
 We also have a SEND action plan.
-An outline of both plans for 2014-15 can be found here.

 Identification of SEND

 At different times in their school life, a child or young person may have a special educational need or disability (SEND).
 The Code of Practice states:

 “A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 A child of compulsory school age or a young person has a learning difficulty or disability if they:

 (a) Have a significantly greater difficulty in learning than the majority of others of the same age; or